 As for benefits, outsourcing gives you access to a greater talent pool without incurring the costs of hiring.
 Typically, outsourcing gives you a set cost so you can better control expenses.
-It also means not having to scale up your workspace to accommodate for a larger in-house team.
-Less overhead (a healthier bottom line), no unexpected vacations or sick days in the middle of a time sensitive project (less frustration), and more expertise than you will ever need, a perfect formula for success!
+It also means not having to scale up your workspace to accommodate a larger in-house team.
+Less overhead (a healthier bottom line), no unexpected vacations or sick days in the middle of a time-sensitive project (less frustration), and more expertise than you will ever need, a perfect formula for success!

-Partner with a Growth Management Consultant
+Partner with a Growth Expert

-But you also know that one wrong decision, bad hire, or wasteful purchase could send your finances into a tailspin and leave you wondering whether or not you’ll be open for business tomorrow.
+But you also know that one wrong decision, a bad hire, or wasteful purchase could send your finances into a tailspin and leave you wondering whether or not you’ll be open for business tomorrow.

-Why not hire a growth consultant, an expert trained to recognize business challenges and advise you on practical steps to take to grow and sustain your business?
+Why not hire a growth consultant, an expert trained to recognize business challenges, and advise you on practical steps to take to grow and sustain your business?
 Just as in architecture, if the foundation is not sound, the house, and in this case business, will ultimately fall.
-Invest in the needful and always be open-minded, willing to learn and try new things to grow, grow, grow.
+Invest in the needful and always be open-minded, willing to learn, and try new things to grow, grow, grow.